Bezos rocket fails during liftoff, only experiments aboard - KTVZ

 CAPE CANAVERAL, Fla.
 (AP) — Jeff Bezos’ rocket company suffered its first launch failure Monday.
 No one was aboard, only science experiments.

-The Blue Origin rocket veered off course over West Texas about a minute after liftoff.
-The capsule’s launch abort system immediately kicked in, lifting the craft off the top.
+The Blue Origin rocket blasted off from West Texas and was barely a minute into the flight when bright yellow flames shot out from around the single engine at the bottom.
+The capsule’s emergency launch abort system immediately kicked in, lifting the craft off the top.
 Several minutes later, the capsule parachuted onto the remote desert floor.

+The rocket crashed back to Earth with no injuries or damage reported, the Federal Aviation Administration said in a statement.

+Although this New Shepard rocket was dedicated to flying experiments, it was the same kind used for launching people on 10-minute rides to the edge of space.
+The rocket is grounded pending the outcome of an investigation, said the FAA, which is in charge of public safety during commercial space launches and landings.

-Blue Origin’s launch commentary went silent when the capsule catapulted off the rocket, later announcing: “It appears we’ve experienced an anomaly with today’s flight.
+Blue Origin’s launch commentary went silent when the capsule catapulted off the rocket Monday morning, eventually announcing: “It appears we’ve experienced an anomaly with today’s flight.
 This wasn’t planned.”

+“Booster failure on today’s uncrewed flight.
+Escape system performed as designed,” the Kent, Washington-based company tweeted close to an hour later.

-The mishap occurred as the rocket was traveling nearly 700 mph (1,126 kph) at an altitude of about 28,000 feet (8,500 meters).
-There was no video shown of the rocket – only the capsule – after the failure occurred.
-The rocket usually lands upright on the desert floor and then is recycled for future flights; clearly, that did not happen this time.
+The rocket usually lands upright on the desert floor and then is recycled for future flights.

-Launch commentator Erika Wagner said the capsule managed to escape successfully, with the webcast showing it reaching a maximum altitude of more than 37,000 feet (11,300 meters).
+The webcast showed the capsule reaching a maximum altitude of more than 37,000 feet (11,300 meters).
 Thirty-six experiments were on board, half sponsored by NASA.

-“Booster failure on today’s uncrewed flight.
-Escape system performed as designed,” the company tweeted later.
+Most were put together by students.

-It was the 23rd flight for the New Shepard program, named after the first American in space, Mercury astronaut Alan Shepard.
-The same kind of rocket and capsule have been used to carry paying passengers on 10-minute rides to the edge of space.
-It was the ninth flight for this rocket.
+It was the 23rd flight for the New Shepard program, named after the first American in space, Mercury astronaut Alan Shepard and the ninth flight for this particular rocket-capsule pair.

-Its most recent passenger flight was just last month.
-Bezos was on the first New Shepard crew last summer.
-Altogether, Blue Origin has carried 31 people to the edge of space.
-The company’s headquarters is in Kent, Washington.
+Blue Origin’s most recent flight with paying customers was just last month; the ticket price hasn’t been released.
+Bezos was on the first New Shepard crew last year.
+Altogether, Blue Origin has carried 31 people, including actor William Shatner.

+The rocket should have launched nearly two weeks ago, but was grounded until Monday by bad weather.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.